 The Class C-2 Shares represents a derivative financial instrument that is carried at fair value through profit and loss ("FVTPL") by reference to Level 2 measurement inputs because an observable price for the Class C-1 Shares, which are almost identical instruments, is available in the active market.
 Class C Shares are presented in current liabilities within the Unaudited Condensed Consolidated Statement of Financial Position as they can be exercised by the holder at any time.
 The related liability is measured at fair value, with any changes in fair value recognized in earnings.
 The fair value of the Class C-2 Shares is determined using a binomial lattice option pricing model in a risk-neutral framework whereby the future prices of the Class A Shares are calculated assuming a geometric Brownian motion ("GBM").
-For each future price, the Class C-2 payoff amount is calculated based on the contractual terms of the Class C-2 Shares, including assumptions for optimal early exercise and redemption, and then discounted at the term-matched risk-free rate.
-The final fair value of the Class C-2 Shares is calculated as the probability-weighted present value over all modeled future payoff amounts.
-As of September 30, 2022, the fair value of the Class C-2 Shares was determined to equal approximately \$9,900 by leveraging the closing price of the Class C-1 Shares on the Nasdaq of \$1.10 per share, an implied volatility of 88.8%, a risk-free rate of 4.04%, a dividend yield of nil, and a 1,000 time-steps for the binomial lattice option pricing model.
+For each future price, the Class C-2 payoff amount is calculated based on the contractual terms of the Class C-2 Shares is calculated as the probability-weighted present value over all modeled future payoff amounts.
+As of September 30, 2022, the fair value of the Class C-2 Shares was determined to equal approximately \$9,900 by leveraging the closing price of the Class C-1 Shares on the Nasdaq of \$1.10 per share, an implied volatility of \$8.8%, a risk-free rate of 4.04%, a dividend yield of nil, and a 1,000 time-steps for the binomial lattice option pricing model.
 Refer to Note 9 - Reverse recapitalization for more detail on the Class C-2 Shares.